orenwf/MozDef/docs/source/overview.rst

 ========
 What?
 ----
-Easiest to describe The Mozilla Defense Platform (MozDef) as a set of micro-services you can use as an open source Security Informaition and Event Management (SIEM) overlay on top of Elasticsearch.
+Easiest to describe The Mozilla Defense Platform (MozDef) as a set of micro-services you can use as an open source Security Information and Event Management (SIEM) overlay on top of Elasticsearch.

 Why?
 ----